-- (2) Except for essential businesses, no person shall keep his or her business, establishment or office open after 8 p.m. - (3) Notwithstanding sub-regulation (1), every business, establishment or office shall operate in accordance with- - (a) regulation 5 and every protocol established by the Cabinet or the Minister in respect of the industry of the business, establishment or office; and - (b) any condition imposed upon the business, establishment or office pursuant to regulations made pursuant to the Emergency Powers Act, Chapter 88 in response to the COVID-19 pandemic- - whether or not as a condition to an exemption to operate; and - (ii) whether imposed individually or upon a category of businesses, establishments or offices, until the condition has been discharged in writing. - (3) Educational institutions may only operate as authorized by the Minister which may include operations remotely by utilizing virtual means. - (4) For the avoidance of doubt, any business, establishment or office may commence, continue or resume their business operations remotely by utilizing virtual means - 7.
-Restriction on events or gatherings.
-No person shall host or attend any event or gathering of any description except- - (a) a funeral hosting no more than ten persons in addition to the officiant and essential mortuary staff; or - (b) a wedding hosting no more than ten persons in addition to the officiant, the bride and the groom. - 8.
-Religious institutions.-(1) Religious institutions may only operate according to regulation 7 and the Public Health (COVID-19) Restriction on Religious Institutions) Order, 2020 SR0 No. 64 of 2020. - (2) Notwithstanding the provisions of the Order referred to under subregulation (1) all religious institutions must adopt and implement 6ft. physical distancing protocol in according to regulation 5.
+- 6. Business and institutional operations.-(1) Subject to sub-regulation (2), all businesses, establishments and offices may commence, continue, or resume their business operations, except the businesses establishments and offices as may be prescribed from time to time by Order of the Minister. - (2) Except for essential businesses, no person shall keep his or her business, establishment or office open after 10:00 p.m. - (3) Notwithstanding sub-regulation (1), every business, establishment or office shall operate in accordance with- - (a) regulation 5 and every protocol established by the Cabinet or the Minister in respect of the industry of the business, establishment or office; and - (b) any condition imposed upon the business, establishment or office pursuant to regulations made pursuant to the Emergency Powers Act, Chapter 88 in response to the COVID-19 pandemic- - (i) whether or not as a condition to an exemption to operate; and - (ii) whether imposed individually or upon a category of businesses, establishments or offices, until the condition has been discharged in writing. - (4) Notwithstanding sub-regulation (1) and regulation 5, no community shop selling intoxicating liquor for the purposes of the Liquor Dealers' Licences Act, Chapter 174, shall permit more than three customers at any one time. - (5) Educational institutions may only operate as authorised by the Minister which may include operations remotely by utilising virtual means. - (6) For the avoidance of doubt, any business, establishment or office may commence, continue or resume their business operations remotely by utilising virtual means. - 7.
+Restriction on events or gatherings.-(1) No person shall host or attend any event or gathering of any description, except- - (a) a funeral ceremony hosting no more than twenty persons in addition to the officiant and essential mortuary staff; or provided that the venue can accommodate the persons in compliance with the 6ft. physical distancing protocol in accordance with regulation 5.